 Cocaine addiction treatment provides therapies specifically for the unique needs of individuals with cocaine addictions.
 This customization is necessary because most people who use cocaine also use one or more other drugs, according to the National Institutes on Drug Abuse.
 They also frequently drink alcohol in conjunction with their use.
 This is called polysubstance abuse.
-It’s crucial for individuals who suffer from addictions to more than one substance.
+Professional treatment is crucial for individuals who suffer from addictions to more than one substance.

 People who suffer from cocaine addictions turn to the drug for its endorphin rush, causing enhanced feelings of self-worth and happiness.
-Over time, natural endorphin influencers like relationships, intimacy with others and food no longer hold any value to the user.
+Over time, natural endorphin influencers like relationships, intimacy with others, and food no longer hold any value to the user.
 With cocaine replacing these natural things that make people thrive in society, users fall into legal and financial trouble trying to maintain what they perceive as pleasure in their lives.
 That is if cocaine doesn’t result in death first.

-All aspects of the individual are treated, including medical, emotional, physical and spiritual.
+All aspects of the individual are treated, including medical, emotional, physical, and spiritual.
 Families are encouraged to participate in each guest’s recovery.
 Other addiction rehab programs San Antonio Recovery Center offers include:

 - Drug addiction rehab program

 Because of the dangers of cocaine use, don’t wait to start the substance abuse treatment you so desperately need.
 If you or your loved one are suffering from cocaine addiction, call San Antonio Recovery Center now at 866.957.7885 to learn more about how our cocaine addiction program can help restore health, hope, and overall wellness for users and families.